The Stars and Stripes Forever: Parody lyrics

 We're gonna sing it ___, here we go.

 The blank may be filled with appropriate adjectives like "low", "high", "silly", "fast", etc., until ready for the finale, when the singer may end with "Well, it is!" as did Mitch Miller.

 Soccer chants

-"Here We Go", the British soccer chant, consists of the words "here we go" continuously repeated to the tune of The Stars and Stripes Forever.
+"Here We Go", the British soccer chant, consists of the words "here we go" continuously repeated to the tune of "The Stars and Stripes Forever".
 It was described by Auberon Waugh as the national anthem of the working classes.
 It was the basis of Everton F.C.'s official song for the 1984 FA Cup Final.
 The tune has been repurposed for many other, similarly repetitive, football chants.

 Variations and notable uses

-"The Stars and Stripes Forever" is featured in many U.S. musical performances and pop culture:
+"The Stars and Stripes Forever" is featured in many U.S. musical performances and instances of pop culture: